patelradhika11/repo-demo1/README.md

 # repo-demo1
-this is my is my first git repository
+this is my is my first git repository. author:-radhika